-Like wise a check list is maintained at school level.
+Likewise a check list is maintained at school level.
 The functions executed for the day is self evaluated by the teacher in charge on daily basis.
 The same is verified by the head teacher on daily basis and follow up is ensured.

-2.14 Involvement of NGOs/Trust.
+2.14 Involvement of NGOs/Trusts/Temples/Gurudwara/Jails etc.